Rengoku2468/movie-search/README.md

-this is a dictionary app I made while lesrning about apis.
+this is a dictionary app I made while learning about apis.